 - Cruise ships: $4,500–$6,000/month (plus benefits package)

-“The jump from 3rd to 2nd Engineer is not just about the certificate — it’s about the mindset.
+“The jump from 3rd to 2nd Engineer is not just about the certificate, it’s about the mindset.
 You stop waiting to be told what to maintain and start anticipating what the engine room needs before it becomes a problem.
-The engineers who make that mental shift early are the ones who reach Chief fastest.” — A veteran Chief Engineer with 24 years at sea, speaking at a maritime careers seminar
+The engineers who make that mental shift early are the ones who reach Chief fastest.”

 How to Reach Chief Engineer: Practical Tips

 Importantly, getting your STCW III/2 certificate is a requirement, not a differentiator.
 Every candidate for Chief Engineer has one.
-What sets the best Second Engineers apart is how they operate the role, not just that they hold the rank.- Own the PMS completely.
-Chief Engineers and technical superintendents take serious notice of 2nd Engineers who run a disciplined, fully up-to-date planned maintenance system.
-It signals readiness for command.
+What sets the best Second Engineers apart is how they operate the role, not just that they hold the rank.

 - Document everything.
-Thorough defect reports, clear job cards, accurate handover notes — your paperwork culture reflects your technical culture.
+Thorough defect reports, clear job cards, accurate handover notes, your paperwork culture reflects your technical culture.

 - Build relationships with the Technical Superintendent.
 The TS recommends promotions.
 A 2nd Engineer who communicates clearly, flags issues early, and manages costs responsibly will be first in line when a Chief’s vacancy opens.